 In the wake of the not guilty verdict in the Philando Castille killing, hearts are broken all over our nation.
-A great ache is in my heart for Philando’s family and the loss they’ve experienced.
+A great ache is in my heart for Philando’s family and the tragedy they’ve experienced.
 As social media flares with a sense of loss over the final court ruling, namely regarding racially biased application of justice and the law, I want to jump in and raise my voice in that cry.
 However, I want to first take part with something to consider:

 Of all the anger felt towards officers who are involved in shootings like that of Philando’s, would you have been willing to give your life to save Philando, or anyone for that matter?